osantana/prettyconf/docs/source/introduction.rst

 What's prettyconf
 -----------------

-Prettyconf is a Python library created to make easy the separation of configuration and code following the recomendations of `12 Factor`_'s topic about configs.
+Prettyconf is a framework agnostic python library created to make easy the separation of configuration and code following the recomendations of `12 Factor`_'s topic about configs.

 Motivation
 ++++++++++

-Configuration is just another API of you app, aimed for users who will install and run it, allowing them to *preset* the state of a program, without having to interact with it, only through static files or environment variables.
+Configuration is just another API of you app, aimed for users who will install and run it, that allows them to *preset* the state of a program, without having to interact with it, only through static files or environment variables.

-It is an important aspect of the architechture of any system, yet it is sometimes overlooked.
+It is an important aspect of the architecture of any system, yet it is sometimes overlooked.

 It is important to provide a clear separation of configuration and code.
 This